aaliani/CarND-Traffic-Sign-Classifier-Project-P2/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a plot showing the number of samples per class in the dataset.

-![alt text][image1]
+![number of samples per class][image1]

 ### Design and Test a Model Architecture